takashim0101/earthquake-stories-chatbot/README.md

 ### Conclusion on Sentiment Analysis

-The final configuration, **Mistral 7B Instruct v0.2 with Few-Shot Prompting**, delivers a reliable multi-class sentiment analysis at **33.3% accuracy**.
-Given the constraints of a local, small-scale LLM, this result marks a successful conclusion to the sentiment analysis improvement phase.
+The initial configuration, **Mistral 7B Instruct v0.2 with Few-Shot Prompting**, delivered a reliable multi-class sentiment analysis at **33.3% accuracy** when summaries were not included in the prompt.
+After re-evaluating with summaries included, the final configuration delivers a reliable multi-class sentiment analysis at **36.7% accuracy**.
+Given the constraints of a local, small-scale LLM, this improved result marks a successful conclusion to the sentiment analysis improvement phase.

 ## 5. Lessons Learned & Business Application